Information on welding shields 10-50 and 50-150

 - Handhole leather sleeves 2 pcs for small handholes at the ends and 1pc for the bigger front opening.

-- Polycarbonate glasses for 2 large openings on the top, 1 for the small armhole and 1 for the larger front opening.
+- Polycarbonate glasses for 2 large openings on the top, 1 for the small armhole and 1 for the bigger front opening.

 - 2 sealing rubbers for welding wire bushings, which can be drilled in a suitable place in the chamber or polycarbonate glass, depending on the situation.

 All parts can be ordered separately if required and modified parts and chambers are also made as required.
-Spare parts are available in the online store and welding shields tailored to your needs can be ordered by e-mail: firstname.lastname@example.org
+Spare parts are available in the online store and welding shields tailored to your own needs can be ordered to order by e-mail: firstname.lastname@example.org

 WARNING!
-DO NOT USE WB WELDING PROTECTORS WITH MECHANICAL ROTORS.
-IF, FOR ANY REASON, THE CHAMBER STOPS IN THE ROTARY PIPE AND YOU CAN'T GET YOUR HANDS OUT OF THE CHAMBER OR THE ROTATOR, THE CONSEQUENCES MAY BE SERIOUS.
+DO NOT USE WELDING PROTECTORS WITH MECHANICAL ROTORS.
+IF, FOR ANY REASON, THE CHAMBER STOPS IN THE ROTARY PIPE AND YOU CANNOT HAND YOUR HANDS FROM THE CHAMBER OR THE ROTATOR, THE CONSEQUENCES MAY BE SERIOUS.

-The picture shows the chamber fitted to the curve and the dimensional picture shows that there is a gap of 35 mm between the DN 80 pipe and then the seam welded with the chamber.
+The figure shows the chamber fitted to the curve and the dimensional drawing shows that there is a gap of 35 mm between the DN 80 pipe and then the seam welded with the chamber.